 The course was gorgeous, though, as the picture of part of Snow Canyon attests.
 Early morning in the desert, a few clouds, 80 runners gathered for the start, chatting, so friendly.
 We expected a fast, an all-downhill course into town.
 We went out quickly, then were surprised by several roller uphills through the canyon.
 I was trying to chase—and pass—several women in my age group (my secret goal to place first in 65-69 women) but was quickly losing sight of them.

 I wanted this so badly: I pushed and sucked in my doubts and passed one of them while the other pulled ahead.
 And then we encountered a half mile out and back segment—uphill and strong cross winds.
 I tried not to stop but had to catch my breath several times, the lack of speed work catching up with me.
 I passed the second age grouper and saw mileage sign number four.
 The course volunteers were cheering us to the final two miles.
 Why is this so hard?
 Of course I can do two miles, but the reality was that the fast first miles and efforts to catch my compatriots impacted me.

 I could see the finish line a half mile ahead on the distance, easy, right?
 Except there was a slight rise in the road (and at this point, ANY uphill was a curse) and the cross winds becoming 15 mph headwinds.
 I was dying as my pace slowed considerably and then, unbelievably I heard the announcer calling my name!

 I did it!
 First place age group and fourth woman overall.
-Slower than I’d hoped (51:13 or average 8:13 pace but the two 7:50 minute/miles on the hills helped, thank goodness); maybe not bad for (gulp) 67 years old.
-And I qualified for the National Senior Games for 2019 where I might see some runner friends and acquaintances from around the country.
+Slower than I’d hoped (51:13 or average 8:13 pace, but the two 7:50 minute/miles on the down hills helped, thank goodness); maybe not bad for (gulp) 67 years old.
+I qualified for the National Senior Games for 2019, my ultimate goal for this race, where I might see some runner friends and acquaintances from around the country.